Orik-Zubaku/Forex-TOS/README.md

-# Forex-TOS
+# Forex-Bot
-Terms Of Service For Forex Bot
+Terms Of Service And Pricavy Police Of Forex Bot